 homemade pie crust in a pie dish before being baked

 • While crust is pre-cooking, whisk pumpkin, sweetened condensed milk, eggs, spices and salt in medium bowl until smooth.
-See alternative filling instructions in recipe notes, below.
+See alternative instructions for heating the filling in recipe notes, below.

 • Pour filling into crust.
 Bake at 425 for 15 minutes.
 Cover crust edges with foil or a pie shield.
 Reduce oven temperature to 350 degrees F and continue baking 35 to 40 minutes or until knife inserted 1-inch from crust comes out clean.